Approval & Certification Center

 Center Operations Division

 The Center Operations Division (COD) supports the Center's mission by providing program, management and administrative services necessary for the daily operation of the Center Office and Divisions.
 The 96-acre facility on which the Approval and Certification Center (A&CC) is situated is owned by the Department of Labor (DOL), Mine Safety and Health Administration (MSHA) and requires direct oversight of the property by the Chief of the COD.
 This responsibility includes management, maintenance and enhancement of the facility buildings and grounds.
-This is achieved through various contracts for which the COD Chief is the Contracting Officer's Technical Representative (COTR).
-These contracts include providing security services, facility maintenance and upkeep, housekeeping/janitorial services, internal mail services, grounds maintenance and structural improvements/modifications/repairs, as well as procurement and storeroom operations and shipping and receiving services for Center personnel.
+This is achieved through various contracts for which the COD Chief is the Contracting Officer's Representative (COR).
+These contracts include providing security services, facility maintenance and upkeep, housekeeping/janitorial services, internal mail services, grounds maintenance and structural improvements/modifications/repairs/preventative maintenance, as well as procurement and storeroom operations and shipping and receiving services for Center personnel.
 For information relative to any areas of the Center Operations Division, contact Center Operations Division Chief at mailto:zzMSHA-TecSupACCCODChiefGroup@dol.gov.

-Some data files are provided in hardcopy to MSHA Coal and Metal/Non-metal enforcement and mining equipment manufacturing personnel based upon their right to receive the information.
+Some data files are provided in hardcopy to MSHA Coal and Metal/Non-metal enforcement and mining equipment manufacturing personnel based upon their right to receive the proprietary information.
 Because the information may be proprietary in nature, strict internal controls are adhered to before releasing the information.
 Information that is released carries notations that require MSHA enforcement personnel to destroy the documents once their usefulness is met or to return the documents to IPSO for proper destruction.
 Release of information to manufacturing personnel is limited to the owners' authorization for release of such to the requestor.

-To aid in the processing of mining equipment approval applications, the IPSO monitors and accesses on-line Manufacturing Company accounts where approval applicants submit requests electronically through the Center's servers.
+To aid in the processing of mining equipment approval applications, the IPSO monitors and accesses on-line Manufacturing Company accounts where approval applicants submit requests electronically through the Agency’s SFTP server.
 All such approval applications are processed electronically, from receipt of the application, assignment to a Division, receipt and review of equipment/component drawings, investigation and correction of investigator identified deficiencies, to final acceptance and issuance of an approval number.
-All fees associated with the issued approval are processed, monitored, verified and reconciled by the IPSO Computer Assistants who interface with the MSHA finance office in Denver, Colorado regarding fees collected and delinquent accounts.
-For information relative to establishing an on-line approval account, contact Lois Carr at 304-547-2094 or via e-mail at Carr.Lois@dol.gov.
+All fees associated with the issued approval are processed, monitored, verified and reconciled by the IPSO Computer Assistants who interface with the MSHA Finance Office in Denver, Colorado regarding fees collected and delinquent accounts.
+For information relative to establishing an on-line approval account, mailto:zzMSHA-TecSupACCCODChiefGroup@dol.gov.

 The second office consists of the remainder of the Center Operations Division personnel.
 One of the responsibilities of this office is to direct the administrative, personnel and management program areas within the Center.
 This includes overseeing and providing assistance to the Center Chief and Division managers in areas such as, but not limited to: budget development and fiscal tracking, performance appraisal development/implementation/operation of these systems, employee incentives and development, development and establishment of position descriptions, providing guidance on and monitoring a variety of personnel activities, and interfacing with employees pertaining to various Federal benefits.
 Coordination, monitoring and tracking of these administrative activities is maintained with the MSHA National Office in Arlington, Virginia, the Regional Personnel Office in Philadelphia, Pennsylvania, and the Department of Labor in Washington, DC.
 For information relative to this facet of Center Operations, mailto:zzMSHA-TecSupACCCODChiefGroup@dol.gov.

 To ensure internal programs are functioning within established procedures and guidelines, the Center's Accountability Program is managed out of this office.
 The Accountability Program provides a mechanism whereby internal "audits" of Division programs are conducted to review and verify they are operating within the specified requirements and the appropriate documentation is completed and on-file.
 Identified deficiencies are corrected within established timeframes to ensure optimum and up-to-date operation of programs.
 For information relative to the facet of Center Operations, mailto:zzMSHA-TecSupACCCODChiefGroup@dol.gov.

 One of the most significant challenges of this office is to develop and maintain the Center's Local Area Network (LAN) and its connectivity to the DOL and MSHA Wide Area Networks (WANs), as well as connectivity to the mining community.
-A&CC is one of the few MSHA field offices that maintains its own LAN/WAN system.
+The A&CC is one of MSHA’s main offices that maintains its’ own LAN/WAN systems.
 Because of the nature of the Center's work (e.g., equipment approval and accident investigations), its requirements to establish and maintain on-line access to approval documentation from Center employee's Desktop PC's and remote field sites is imperative for completion of the Center's mission.
 Special software programs are developed to enable advanced record keeping, tracking and access to a variety of up-to-date documents and reports dealing with mining equipment approvals (PAR) and associated activities (WAR), such as accidents and injuries, quality control activities and complaints, etc. Computer Specialists ensure Center personnel are adequately connected to documentation and reports and also ensure the mining community has access to on-line mining equipment approval accounts and other information such as application procedures, information pertinent to the Center's programs and contacts, directions to the facility and local lodging, to name a few.
 With the ever-changing information technology (IT) age in full force, the challenge to maintain state-of-the-art equipment, connectivity, and information is enormous and time consuming, but one that this office is ready and willing to attack.
 For information relative to this facet of Center Operations, mailto:zzMSHA-TecSupACCCODChiefGroup@dol.gov.